 Sylvester James “Jim” Gates Jr. is an award-winning American theoretical physicist.
 He is a Ford Foundation Professor of Physics at Brown University and College Park Professor Emeritus at the University of Maryland.
 He has authored over 200 scientific publications and has been featured in several popular physics documentaries, including: “The Elegant Universe,” “Fabric of the Cosmos,” and “The Hunt for the Higgs.”
 Jim co-wrote Superspace, the first comprehensive book about supersymmetry, and was the first African American to hold an endowed chair in physics at a major U.S. research university.

-President-elect, American Association for the Advancement of Science; Former Commissioner, U.S. Food and Drug Administration
+Chairman of the Board, American Association for the Advancement of Science; Former Commissioner, U.S. Food and Drug Administration

 Dr. Margaret (Peggy) Hamburg is an internationally recognized leader in public health and medicine.
 She has devoted most of her career to public service, including such significant roles as commissioner of the Food and Drug Administration (FDA), assistant secretary for planning and evaluation (HHS), health commissioner for New York City, and assistant director of the National Institute of Allergy and Infectious Diseases.
-Dr. Hamburg is president-elect of the American Association for the Advancement of Science (AAAS).
+Dr. Hamburg is past-president of the American Association for the Advancement of Science (AAAS).

 Health, Science, and Environment Editor, The Washington Post